felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 You might want to wait  until you're in the final pages of a book before ordering your next one.
 You don't want to make commitments that you might not be able to keep!
-I strongly advise ordering only a single book at a time, especially at the start of your learning journey - try not to get carried away!
+I strongly advise purchasing only a single book at a time, especially at the start of your learning journey - try not to get carried away!